japhir/stratPlot/README.md

-# SuperPlotter (formerly DepthPlotter)
+# stratPlotter
-The SuperPlot function allows you to easily create depth and age profile plots in R.
+The stratPlot function allows you to easily create depth and age profile plots in R.

 ## Usage